Sport

 💡How about discovering Roland-Garros in a whole new way?

-Opening Week – from Monday 19 to Saturday 24 May 2025 inclusive – is the perfect opportunity to come with family or friends!
+The Opening Week is the perfect opportunity to come with family or friends!
 See the stars train, support young talent, enjoy qualifying matches for the main draw and take advantage of entertainment throughout the stadium.

 Map